 CASE / MATTER DATE INSTITUTED TYPE/ DESCRIPTION EXPECTED COMPLETION DATE VALUE OF EXPECTED ASSET OR LIABILITY AS A RESULT REMBU (Arbitration) 2018 Potential liability through the arbitration regarding the allegedly unlawful termination of the JBCC agreement by JDA as a result of Rembu's failure to progress the works with due diligence and expedition.
 JDA has lodged a counterclaim.
-The matter is on-going Approximately R22.3 million Keendom Druza JV October 2021 The Claimant, Keendom Druza JV performed work as a civil engineering contractor entered into an agreement with JDA in May 2019.
+The matter is on-going Approximately R22.3 million October 2021 The Claimant, Keendom Druza JV performed work as a civil engineering contractor entered into an agreement with JDA in May 2019.
 The agreement was for the Claimant to complete the construction of Braamfischerville Ext 12 internal roads and stormwater for a contract value amounting to R40 899 524.45 excl VAT.
 In October 2021, the Claimant commenced Adjudication Proceedings against the JDA in respect of a dispute in terms of the construction agreement.
 Not yet known.
 Approximately R10.1 million including legal fees The total claim (intimated) is R8 955 387.97.
 The total costs being the legal costs from inception of the matter to 24 August 2023 is R1 222 324.65.

 BRT-Sandton Station 2022 The matter relates to a possible interdict against the City and JDA by Liberty The matter has been Approximately R2 for the construction of the Sandton BRT station. finalised million In February 2024, judgment was granted in favour of JDA, and after initially appealing the judgment, Liberty Group opted to withdraw its appeal and offered costs to JDA.
-Dzata Properties March 2022 In March 2022 JDA terminated the two JBCC agreements it entered into with Kuvu Civils JV the Dzata Properties Kuvu Civils JV ("the JV") for the repair and maintenance of Social and Community Development Facilities at various sites.
-7 Contractor and The reason for the termination was due to failure by the JV to progress the Prove all and T CH works and reach the various completion stages set out in the JBCC 不到時間 021 1 agreements.
-The JV has challenged the lawfulness of the terminations for determination and the second second 1 1 1 1 1 first by way of adjudication.
-Provisional Sentence Summons and arbitration. and the second The second The matter is now before an Arbitration Tribunal set up under the auspices of the state of the s and the second second 7 the Association of Arbitrators and the High Court.
-A REAL TO A CONTRACTOR OF 1 In both the arbitration and the High Court, the JV seeks awards for the 10 10 A payment in respect of retention and interest in the amount of R954 685.28 104 MAR 144 and the state Harris Martin and a claim for loss of profit in the amount of R9 732 020.75 (incl.
-VAT) for - Contraction of the local division of the l loss of profit on the COMMDEV contract, together with interest tempore morae.
+Dzata Properties March 2022 In March 2022 JDA terminated the two JBCC agreements it entered into with Kuvu Civils JV the Dzata Properties Kuvu Civils JV ("the JV") for the repair and maintenance 100 of Social and Community Development Facilities at various sites.
+7 10 100 UR FREDERING The reason for the termination was due to failure by the JV to progress the works and reach the various completion stages set out in the JBCC Y = M and IE 0.31 agreements.
+The JV has challenged the lawfulness of the terminations for determination 111 first by way of adjudication.
+Provisional Sentence Summons and arbitration.
+THE REAL PROPERTY.
+The matter is now before an Arbitration Tribunal set up under the auspices of 7 the Association of Arbitrators and the High Court.
+AND THE PERSON AS THE WATER 18 In both the arbitration and the High Court, the JV seeks awards for the B 23 A payment in respect of retention and interest in the amount of R954 685.28 DATE MADE THE STEVENSIE and a claim for loss of profit in the amount of R9 732 020.75 (incl.
+VAT) for loss of profit on the COMMDEV contract, together with interest tempore morae.
 Alternatively, the JV seeks payment in the amount of R5 739 289.21 (incl.
 VAT) for loss of profit on the SOCDEV contract, together with interest tempore morae.
-Alternatively, payment in the amount of Check and the second second
+Alternatively, payment in the amount of